-Oaxaca is a gem of a city situated in central Mexico.
+Oaxaca, also known as Oaxaca de Juárez, is a gem of a city situated in central Mexico.
 It’s a place where you can try delicious food, learn about history and archaeology, and discover the area’s rich cultural traditions.
 These include ethnic weaving, embroidery and other intricate textile crafts.
 Don’t miss the chance to learn how Mezcal, similar to Tequila, is made and of course try a glass or two.

 Oaxaca also has a number of sights to visit, including the 2000-year-old tree in Tule, the cascading waterfalls of Hierve el Agua and the impressive ruins of Monte Alban.
-You also can’t leave Oaxaca without tasting some of it’s spectacular dishes like Mole Oaxaqueño, Quesillo and Chapulines – a local delicacy for the adventurous ones amongst us.
+You also can’t leave Oaxaca without tasting some of it’s spectacular dishes like Mole Oaxaqueño, Quesillo and Chapulines – a local delicacy for the adventurous ones.

-For this reason, we recommend sticking to the bus.
-They’re a comfortable option and have set departures throughout the day, so you can easily fit it into your travel itinerary.
+For these reasons, we recommend sticking to the bus.
+They’re a comfortable option and have set departures throughout the day, so you can easily fit them into your travel itinerary.

 Step 1: Puebla City Centre to Bus Terminal

-The best way to get to CAPU station is to take a taxi or Uber from your accommodation for around 70 MXN.
+Buses from Puebla to Oaxaca depart from the Central Bus Terminal (CAPU), located 6km north of downtown Puebla.
+The easiest way to get to CAPU station is to take a 15-minute taxi or Uber from your accommodation for around 70 MXN ($3.40).

 Step 2: Puebla to Oaxaca

-Mexico’s most popular bus company, ADO, is the one providing the service for this route.
-It offers first class buses that include AC, reclining seats and a toilet.
+Mexico’s most popular bus company, ADO, is the lone operator for this route.
+ADO buses include AC, reclining seats and a toilet.

-It takes around 30 minutes to walk to the city centre, so the best option for most people is to take a taxi.
-There are authorised taxis right outside of the terminal entrance, where you’ll find that an average rate to the city centre costs between 50 – 80 MXN ($2.30 – $3.70).
+It takes around 30 minutes to walk to the tourist area, so the best option for most people is to take a taxi.
+There are authorised taxis right outside of the terminal entrance.
+Fares to the city centre start from 50 MXN ($2.45).